Skip to Main Content

 Citing Your Sources

 There are numerous formats that can be used to cite sources.
-Most of the time undergraduates at Duquesne will find themselves needing to use one of three:
+Four commonly used styles at Duquesne include:

 • Chicago Manual of Style - Used in many disciplines.
 The current version is the 16th edition.